Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 (Adapted from National Cancer Institute materials ).

-The National Cancer Institute (NCI), a government agency, funds most clinical trials on cancer.
+The National Cancer Institute (NCI), a government agency, funds many clinical trials on cancer.

 The Department of Defense and the Department of Veterans Affairs are other government sources of funding for clinical trials.

-Pharmaceutical and biotechnology companies and nonprofit organizations also sponsor clinical trials.
+Pharmaceutical and biotechnology companies and nonprofit organizations also fund clinical trials.

 Where to find a clinical trial